TROPHiT/UnityDeeplinks/README.md

 A set of tools for Unity to allow handling deeplink activation from within Unity scripts.

 ### Disclaimer
 This is NOT a TROPHiT SDK - this repo is an open-source contribution to developers on how to handle deeplink activations in a unified way for both iOS and Android.
 It can be used independently and regardless of TROPHiT services in order to intercept deeplinks for whatever purpose.
+If you are looking for info about TROPHiT integration modules, visit the [TROPHiT Help Center](https://trophit.zendesk.com/hc/en-us/articles/200865062-How-do-I-integrate-TROPHiT-)

 # Usage
 * Attach the *Assets/UnityDeeplinks/UnityDeeplinks.cs* script to an empty object in your scene, called *UnityDeeplinks*